jasonhenderson/examples-ios/README.md

 ### AVFoundation
 Coming soon.

+## Challenges
+How to approach some of the challenges assigned in class.

+* NSNotifications and Delegates

 *Please let me know what other special topics would be useful to cover*